 IPECP at Stony Brook

-Building IP Resources for Transforming Health Initiative (BIRTH)
+Building IP Resources for Transforming Health (BIRTH) Initiative

 Healthy Libraries Program

-Schools of Nursing and Social Welfare Interprofessional Education with Simulation Event - Sept 29, 2025
+Schools of Nursing and Social Welfare Interprofessional Education with Simulation Event - April 2026

 This interactive, case-based learning and simulation provided students in the Schools of Social Welfare (MSW) and Nursing (MHNP) a unique opportunity to learn with, from and about each other.
 Nursing and social welfare students worked together to complete a bio-psych-social-spiritual assessment with a standardized patient while learning the value of interprofessional communication, roles and responsibilities, and teamwork to deliver the highest quality care to patients.